danisla/cloud-endpoints-controller/examples/iap-esp/README.md

-# Cloud Endpoints and IAP Example
+# Cloud Endpoints and IAP Example with ESP

 This example shows how to use the Cloud Endpoints Controller with IAP and an L7 Ingress Load Balancer.